by John Bandler

-- Mechanical control means things like cutting, pulling, smothering
+- Mechanical control means things like cutting, pulling, smothering.

-- Cultural control means changing human behaviors and habits, what is planted, mulching, watering, etc.
+- Cultural control means changing human behaviors and habits; what is planted, mulching, watering, etc.

 - Chemical control means application of herbicides and pesticides.

 - Herbicides may have some negative attributes but consider the big picture and greater good.
-Invasives do great damage to our environment and many cannot be controlled with herbicides.
+Invasives do great damage to our environment and many cannot be controlled without herbicides.
 Where required and properly applied, herbicides are necessary to control invasive plants.

 - If the invasive plant spreads by seed, then you need to:

 - Prevent it from setting seed (cut, pull, or spray before seed set)

 - Prevent seeds from dropping into the soil (pull)